Gang Dong-won

-Gang Dong-won (born January 18, 1981) is a South Korean actor.
+Gang Dong-won (Korean: 강동원; born January 18, 1981) is a South Korean actor.
+He debuted as a model and rose to stardom through the film Temptation of Wolves (2004).
+He is subsequently known for starring in the films Maundy Thursday (2006), Jeon Woo-chi: The Taoist Wizard (2009), Secret Reunion (2010), Kundo: Age of the Rampant (2014), The Priests (2015), A Violent Prosecutor (2016), Master (2016), and Peninsula (2020).

-Early life
+Early life and education

-Gang Dong-won was born January 18, 1981, in Busan, and grew up in Changwon of Gyeongsangnam-do.
-His father, Gang Cheol-woo, was an engineer and later vice president of SPP Heavy Industries.
+Gang Dong-won was born January 18, 1981, in Busan, and grew up in Changwon of South Gyeongsang Province.
+His father, Gang Cheol-woo, was an engineer and later the vice president of SPP Heavy Industries.
 Gang's family suffered economic hardship at times and Gang had to work part-time in college to pay for his tuition.
 Academically gifted with an IQ of 137, Gang graduated from Hanyang University at Ansan with a degree in mechanical engineering.

 Career

 2000–2004: Beginnings

 In 2000, when Gang was a first year university student, he was spotted on the street by a modeling agent.
 Thus began his modeling career, and he appeared on the catwalk for prêt-à-porter collections in Paris such as DKNY, Gucci and Hugo Boss, as well as for the local Seoul Fashion Artists Association (SFAA).

 After being cast in the music video for Jo Sung-mo's "I Swear," Gang began taking acting classes, leading to a change in career.
 He made his acting debut on television in 2003, playing a doctor with a regional dialect in Country Princess (also known as Funny Wild Girl), and a chaebol's son in Something About 1%.
-In 2004 he shot his first movie, the romantic comedy Too Beautiful to Lie, which was moderately successful.
+In 2004, he shot his first movie, the romantic comedy Too Beautiful to Lie, which was moderately successful.